stjude/Episomizer/examples/README.md

 # Usage Example
-This page shows an example of applying the procedure described in [Episomizer](../README.md) page to construct double minutes on the mini-bam file created by down-sampling on the relapse sample (SJHGG019_S).
+This page shows an example of applying the procedure described in [Episomizer](../README.md) page to construct circular DNA structures on the mini-bam file created by simply keeping the reads around the CNA segment boundaries of the relapse sample from a pediatric HGG patient (SJHGG019_S).
 For the general usage information, see [Episomizer](../README.md) home page.

 ## Set Environment
 Set `$EPISOMIZER_HOME` to the cloned directory, add bin path to `$PATH` and enter `$EPISOMIZER_HOME`